HRAVYGAMER/LocalizationManager/docs/CICD.md

         env:
           LRM_GOOGLE_API_KEY: ${{ secrets.GOOGLE_TRANSLATE_API_KEY }}
         run: |
+          # ⚠️  WARNING: This will translate whatever values are in the default language
+          # If Step 3 added placeholder values, they will be translated as placeholders!
+          # Best practice: Skip this step and use manual/TUI editing for placeholder values
+          # Or: Only run this if default language has proper source text values

           lrm translate -p ./Resources --only-missing --provider google --format json > translation-results.json

           echo "" >> $GITHUB_STEP_SUMMARY
           echo "### 🤖 Translation Results" >> $GITHUB_STEP_SUMMARY
-          echo "" >> $GITHUB_STEP_SUMMARY
+          echo "⚠️  **Note:** If default language has placeholder values, translations may be incorrect" >> $GITHUB_STEP_SUMMARY echo "" >> $GITHUB_STEP_SUMMARY

           jq -r '